WilliamCappelletti/ML_CS433_project2/README.md

 ## Implementations details

-### Run_general.py
+### run_regression.py

-This script runs everything we used in the project, which is the reproduction part (`run_reproduction.py`), and the amelioration of the machine learning model (`regression.py`).
-To see more details about these different scripts, see below.
+This script trains different models (svm,lasso,xgboost), select the best parameters trough cross validation, and then choose the best model by looking at the test error.

 ### run_reproduction.py